UGLW: Unofficial Guide to Legoland Windsor

 You may see the Legoland Express train go overhead.
 This is a good example of how well the Legoland park is designed - it's almost as if the rides interact with each other.
 There are 30 boats on the water.

 It doesn't always go smoothly!
 The boats only go forwards and so sometimes captains get it wrong and steer in to a corner, from which there is no escape!
 As you can see in this video, Legoland staff members will come along and help you out:

 Can't use the screen above?
 Try the alternative video link.

-Boating School is an oasis of calm once you are on the water - recommended.
+This ride was called Boating School until 2015.
+Coastguard HQ is an oasis of calm once you are on the water - recommended.

 - UGLW Top Tips

 - Jungle Coaster